- Reference # A.2.2122025

 Summary

-This project will continue to build on the foundational work undertaken by researchers at the Darwin Aquaculture Centre, as part of an initial Tropical Rock Oyster research and development project (A.2.1819053NT).
+This project will continue to build on the foundational work undertaken by researchers at the Darwin Aquaculture Centre (DAC) as part of the initial Tropical Rock Oyster research and development project (A.2.1819053NT).

-However, as production has scaled up, new challenges have emerged in the nursery, resulting in inconsistent spat yields.
-Further research is required to continue to optimise production and reduce variability in spat production between spawning runs, which is critical to ensure farms can consistently access commercial quantities of advanced spat, and thereby build industry confidence and encourage private investment.
+However, as production scaled up, new challenges emerged in the nursery phase, resulting in inconsistent spat yields.
+Further research is needed to optimise production and reduce variability between spawning runs.
+This is critical to ensuring farms have consistent access to commercial quantities of advanced spat, which in turn builds industry confidence and encourages private investment.

-The project will continue refinements to year-round supply of hatchery-reared spat (juvenile oyster) as this is fundamental to commercialisation, building confidence and encouraging investment.
+The project will continue refining year-round supply of hatchery-reared spat (juvenile oyster), a fundamental requirement for commercialisation, investor confidence, and industry growth.

-Extension and mentoring will be provided to support oyster farmers and Indigenous communities and farming trials across the Northern Territory.
+Extension and mentoring will also be provided to support oyster farmers and Indigenous communities, alongside farming trials across the Northern Territory.

 Expected outcomes